 How does NNECL operate?

-NNECL is led by a Board of Trustees who responsible for NNECL’s strategic objectives, financial security and compliance.
+NNECL is a registered charity (Registered Charity Number 1180793) led by a Board of Trustees who are responsible for NNECL’s strategic objectives, financial security and compliance.

 The National Strategy Group (NSG) forms a link between educational providers, their networks and national organisations and agencies.
 The National Strategy Group consists of nominated regional representatives from further or higher education and members of national organisations committed to the progression and support of Care Leavers.

 Our charitable objectives